Discovering, Diagnosing and Fighting Cancer

 Learn more about the Last Wish Program.

-We also have an active fine needle aspiration clinic, where we employ ultrasound guidance to more accurately direct biopsies.
+The cytology service diagnoses approximately 32,500 specimens per year, including gynecologic specimens and non-gynecologic samples, of which approximately 5,500 are imaging-guided fine needle aspirations (FNAs).
+About 600 FNAs are performed by the pathologists in our FNA clinic, where we employ ultrasound guidance to more accurately direct biopsies.
 Learn more about the Fine Needle Aspiration Biopsy Clinic.

 Pathologists on this team specialize in characterizing tumors based on the genetic changes in their cells.
 This diagnosis forms the basis for targeted therapies, for which tumors are analyzed and matched with appropriate drugs based on the genetic alterations that are driving cancer growth.

-We review about 20,000 samples every year.
-For each one, we provide a comprehensive diagnostic report that integrates complex information from morphological assessment, immunohistochemistry and flow cytometric analysis, and cytogenetic and molecular genetic studies.
+We review about 20,000 samples every year from patients with cancers of the hematolymphoid system, such as lymphomas, leukemias, myelomas, and other lymphoid conditions.
+For each case, we provide a comprehensive diagnostic report that integrates complex information from morphological assessment, immunohistochemistry and flow cytometric analysis, and cytogenetic and molecular genetic studies.
+Integration of all of these data allow our hematopathologists to provide the most accurate and insightful diagnoses.

 Research in the Experimental Pathology Division is focused on decoding the complex changes that occur in cancer cells.
 Members of this team investigate the molecular basis for the morphologic features observed when tumor tissue is examined under the microscope.